- What We Do

 - Our Work

-Founded in 2001, Confluence is a woman-owned business headquartered in Washington, DC with anchor offices in Los Angeles, Baltimore, and Portland, Oregon.
+Founded in 2001, Confluence is a woman-owned business headquartered in Washington, DC with a west coast office in downtown Los Angeles.

 Our name represents the coming together of the founders’ three goals: (1) leveraging our expertise in technology services, (2) applying our talents to help those who help others, and (3) satisfying our entrepreneurial inclinations.

-Confluence also serves on boards and encourages a spirit of volunteerism among employees.
-We donate our time and energy to various causes and we regularly publish articles, attend events, speak at tradeshows, and generally serve as a professional resource to nonprofit and business leaders.
+Confluence serves on boards and encourages a spirit of volunteerism among employees.
+We donate our time and energy to various causes and we regularly publish articles, attend events, speak at trade shows, and generally serve as a professional resource to nonprofit and business leaders.

 Give us an opportunity to discuss your needs and demonstrate our expertise.
 You can learn more about project costs and speak with past Confluence clients.
 You’ll see why we’re in a class by ourselves.